 Community Engaged Scholars Transcript Designation

-Community Engaged Scholarship Transcript Designation (CESTD) is a transcript designation that documents and recognizes undergraduate students for their community engagement experiences.
+Community Engaged Scholars Transcript Designation (CESTD) documents and recognizes undergraduate students for their community engagement experiences.
 This designation offers incentive and competitive edge for students who choose to tailor their involvement and academic work in a way that capitalizes on UNO’s comparative advantage.

 Students can request to be enrolled through the CESTD Canvas page.